FEX-Emu/FEX/Readme.md

 Follow the guide on the official FEX-Emu Wiki [here](https://wiki.fex-emu.com/index.php/Development:Setting_up_FEX).

 ### RootFS generation
-AArch64 hosts require a rootfs for running applications.
+Hosts require a rootfs for running applications.
 Follow the guide on the wiki page for seeing how to set up the rootfs from scratch https://wiki.fex-emu.com/index.php/Development:Setting_up_RootFS